 Hugh Miller is Assistant Professor of Philosophy at Loyola University Chicago, where he has taught since 1989.
 He took a BA in philosophy and physics at Yale University and his MA and PhD degrees at the University of Toronto, where he held a University of Toronto Open Fellowship and a Mary H. Beattie Fellowship.
 A specialist in contemporary European approaches to ethics, philosophy of religion, and aesthetics, he is at present completing a book-length manuscript on the ethical theory of the French philosopher Emmanuel Levinas.
 He has published several articles on ethics, taught ethics seminars at the Chicago Mercantile Exchange, and been a regular call-taker with the Ethics AdviceLine for Journalists since its inception in 2001.

 Chicago content strategy consultant Stephen Rynkiewicz is content marketing director for the Purpose Brand public relations agency.
-He’s worked in online, print and broadcast news, as a reporter, editor and technology analyst.
+He has worked in online, print and broadcast news, as a reporter, editor and developer.
 As a Chicago Tribune digital editor he led business and consumer projects and taught at Columbia College Chicago.
 While a section editor at the Chicago Sun-Times he was a Society of Professional Journalists officer and served on its national and local ethics committees.
 He blogs at escapednotice.blogspot.com.